All Creatures Great and Small (1978 TV series): Production

 Regarding Carol Drinkwater's decision not to return to the series: "Bill Sellars was very, very cross with me for leaving.
 I think he thought I had been ungrateful.
 I'd given everything I could and I couldn't think where else I could take the role, because there was no more material.
 I wasn't leaving in any kind of spiteful thing; it had nothing to do with Chris and I, which is, of course, what everyone thought.
 Our split was all very amicable.
 Chris and I, and his wife Annie, are still good friends—there is no problem there.
 The BBC was so angry with me, they put a ban on using me.
 So they re-cast and another actress got the role.
 I was terribly upset because it was a wonderful role and would have been very good for me.
 I must say now, looking back on my career, it's one of the few things in my life I would do differently, and I wouldn't have left."

 The revived series gradually became more based around the development of the central characters—particularly after the introduction of Calum and Deirdre, with their romance and subsequent marriage—and it mainly focused on the activities inside Skeldale House, rather than being a series about a veterinary practice.
 For the final series, all of the new characters were dropped (including Calum and Deirdre), and the series returned to its 1970s roots, focusing once more on the animals.
 The final broadcast was another Christmas Special, in 1990.

 "I was glad when we stopped," said Robert Hardy.
 "I'd had enough.
 But I did love playing the character.
 There was some wonderful writing in the early stories, but later there was some which I always tried to change and, in the end, I made up a lot of my own stuff.
 I had been longing to leave because the filming conditions were so bad, but each time I eventually made up my mind to carry on.
 I don't know whether I was right or wrong."

 The script editor for 42 of the 90 episodes was Ted Rhodes.
-Rhodes was killed during a confrontation with a cyclist in Wimbledon in 2003.
+Rhodes died following a confrontation with a cyclist in Wimbledon in 2003.
 He was 69.
 "I couldn't have done any of it without Ted Rhodes.
 He was marvellous," said Bill Sellars.
 "He was a brilliant script editor.
 He spent his lifetime as a script editor and he had so many ideas.
 He knew how to put a script together.
 He knew what the beginning was, he knew the middle and he knew the end, and he could really weave those together to create one whole.
 They were never disjointed."